 Shakespeare and Company

 Shakespeare and Company is undoubtedly the most famous English bookstore in Paris.
+Perhaps even one of the most famous bookstores in Paris period.
 When it opened in 1951, it became a sort of hub for ex-pats living in France.
 It was inspired by the original Shakespeare and Company store by Sylvia Beach where writers such as Joyce, Hemingway, Fitzgerald, Eliot and Pound would gather.
 George Whitman’s new store pays homage to her and continues to attract numerous anglophone readers, writers and tourists every day.

 Here you’ll find the most popular new releases as well as all the classics.
 Shakespeare and Co stocks some of the most beautiful editions of books that are hard to come by in most other bookshops so it’s the sort of place you should check out if you’re shopping for gifts or you’d like to treat yourself.
 Each and every book purchase made at Shakespeare and Co will be stamped with their own bookshop stamp so you’ll never forget where you purchased it!